 - Parallax Robot Kit Tutorials.

 - Arduino & other CPU Web-based GUI SW Development Environment

 - Scratch SW Development Environment Website

 - Fritzing Website for documenting your Arduino-based projects.

-- Useful robot resources for parts, kits, platforms, tools, etc.
+- Useful robot resources for parts, kits, platforms, tools, useful links, etc.